andrba/hungryform/README.md

 end
 ```

-To assign values to the form elements pass them as a hash on form initialization:
+To assign values to the form elements pass them as a hash on form initialization.
+The params hash must consist of elements names and their values.
+Please note, that the elements names must contain the full path to the element, starting from the page name.

 ```ruby
 params = {